Language model benchmark: Types

 The boundary between a benchmark and a dataset is not sharp.
-Generally, a dataset contains three "splits": training, test, validation.
+Generally, a dataset contains three "splits": training, test, and validation.
 Both the test and validation splits are essentially benchmarks.
 In general, a benchmark is distinguished from a test/validation dataset in that a benchmark is typically intended to be used to measure the performance of many different models that are not trained specifically for doing well on the benchmark, while a test/validation set is intended to be used to measure the performance of models trained specifically on the corresponding training set.
 In other words, a benchmark may be thought of as a test/validation set without a corresponding training set.

-Conversely, certain benchmarks may be used as a training set, such as the English Gigaword or the One Billion Word Benchmark, which in modern language is just the negative log likelihood loss on a pretraining set with 1 billion words.
-Indeed, the distinction between benchmark and dataset in language models became sharper after the rise of the pretraining paradigm.
+Conversely, certain benchmarks may be used as a training set, such as the English Gigaword or the One Billion Word Benchmark, which in modern language is just the negative log-likelihood loss on a pretraining set with 1 billion words.
+Indeed, the distinction between benchmark and dataset in language models became sharper after the rise of the pretraining paradigm, whereby a model is first trained on massive, unlabeled datasets to learn general language patterns, syntax, and knowledge (pretraining), and the base model is then adapted to specific, downstream tasks using smaller, labeled datasets (fine-tuning).